xxxliu95/DGNet/README.md

 python inference.py -bs 1 -c cp_dgnet_meta_100_tvA/ -t A -g 0
 ```
 This will output the DICE and Hausdorff results as well as the standard deviation.
 Similarly, changing the ```resampling_rate=1.2``` (line 47) in ```mms_dataloader_meta_split_test.py``` to 1.1 - 1.3 may cause better results.

-# Datasets
-We used two datasets in the paper: [Multi-Centre, Multi-Vendor & Multi-Disease
-Cardiac Image Segmentation Challenge (M&Ms) datast](https://www.ub.edu/mnms/) and [Spinal cord grey matter segmentation challenge dataset](http://niftyweb.cs.ucl.ac.uk/challenge/index.php).
-The dataloader in this repo is only for M&Ms dataset.

 # Qualitative results
 ![results](figures/result.png)